HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Data Types

 VCPU-32 is a big endian 32-bit machine.
 The fundamental data type is a 32-bit machine word with the most significant bit being left.
 Bits are numbered from left to right, starting with bit 0 as the MSB bit.
 Memory access is performed on a word, half-word or byte basis.
-All address are howver expressed in bytes adresses.
+All address are however expressed as bytes addresses.

 ```
           MSB                                                      LSB